-As a community, as news organizations, and as individual journalists, we should now expect major systemic changes in how our workplaces are organized to protect each others’ health.
+As a community, as news organizations, and as individual journalists, we are experiencing sweeping changes in how our workplaces are organized, with a mind to public health and shifting economics in newsrooms.
 Remote work is a necessary part of the strategy.
 As newsrooms consider how to support remote work, we need to also think through our plan to work securely beyond the corporate firewall.

 Most news organizations already have some policies in place for handling sensitive data, or accessing compartmentalized newsroom resources remotely.
 But often, much shared infrastructure is lacking.
 It’s time to make some changes.

 At Freedom of the Press Foundation we have some thoughts about practical ways to work together securely as a distributed team, but we also want to learn from, and call attention to the community’s wisdom.
 Send us a message on Twitter at @FreedomofPress or contact us here to let us know what practices your newsroom has adopted to enable remote work securely.
 We may ask if we can expand this article with your tips.